phalcon-orphanage/docs/en/validation.md

 $validation->setFilters('email', 'trim');
 ```

-Filtering and sanitizing is performed using the [filter](/4.0/en/filter) component.
+Filtering and sanitizing is performed using the [filter](filter) component.
 You can add more filters to this component or use the built-in ones.

-<a name='events'></a>
 ## Validation Events
 When validations are organized in classes, you can implement the `beforeValidation()` and `afterValidation()` methods to perform additional checks, filters, clean-up, etc. If the `beforeValidation()` method returns false the validation is automatically cancelled: